ipsilondev/devicelanguage/README.md

 ```

-returns a string representing the language in [ISO-639-1 format](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for Android and iOS target and in similar way, for html5 target, just that also includes the country (for example, Android and iOS would return "en" for english, and in html5 could return "en-US" for example)
+returns a string representing the language in [ISO-639-1 format](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for Flash, Windows, Linux, Android and iOS target and in similar way, for html5 target, just that also includes the country (for example, Android would return "en" for english, and in html5 could return "en-US")